 - Morphology, syntax and compositional semantics - model relationships between words in the sentences, compose the meanings of phrases, negation, tense ... - Lexical semantics - are words positive or negative in this context?
-Model word senses (e.g., spirit) - Pragmatics and discourse structure - relationships between sentences; what is the topic of this section of text; co-reference resolution. - Getting all this to work well on arbitrary text is very hard. - Ultimately the problem is Al-complete, but can we do well enough for NLP to be useful?
+Model word senses (e.g., spirit) - Pragmatics and discourse structure - relationships between sentences; what is the topic of this section of text; co-reference resolution. - Getting all this to work well on arbitrary text is hard. - But can we do well enough for NLP to be useful?